 Our church is currently interviewing for an organist position.
-The salary we can provide is only half-time and one of the candidates, looking for more income, requested permission to give lessons at the church using the piano and organ.
-The interview committee was intrigued by the idea as a potential ministry to the community, but the personnel committee is more wary, wondering about the implications of this type of arrangement.
+The salary we can provide is only part-time and one of the candidates, looking for more income, requested permission to give lessons at the church using the piano and organ.
 Would it be unwise for our church to grant this candidate's request?

 There are two possible solutions to your situation.
 First, your church may offer organ/piano lessons to the community as part of its educational programs.
 The church could set and collect the fees for the lessons from the students.
 This may generate additional income so that your church can afford to hire the organist to a full-time position.